HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/database/DB2DatabaseSize.md

-# How to Determine portal database size when using DB2
+# How to determine portal database size when using DB2

 ## Applies to

 > HCL Digital Experience 8.5 and later

 ## Introduction

-This article describes how to determine the size of your portal databases when using DB2.

-## Overview

 A typical installation creates the following portal databases:

 - Release database (`WPREL`)
 - JCR database (`WPJCR`)

-The steps below show how to check the size of these databases on a Windows server.
+This article describes how to check the size of your portal databases on a Windows server when using DB2.

-## Steps
+## Instructions

+To check the size of your portal databases, refer to the following steps:

 1. Open a DB2 command window.

-2. Connect to the Release database (`WPREL`):
+2. Connect to the Release database (`WPREL`) using the following command:

     ```cmd
     db2 connect to WPREL user <yourUserid> using <yourPassword>
     ```

-3. Run the following command to retrieve the database size:
+3. Retrieve the database size using the following command:

     ```cmd
     db2 "CALL GET_DBSIZE_INFO(?, ?, ?, -1)"
     ```

-4. Review the output:
+4. Review the output.
+For example:

     ```text
     Parameter Name  : SNAPSHOTTIMESTAMP